symmetric monoidal (∞,1)-category of spectra

 A module over a monad (see there for more details) is defined essentially exactly as that of module over a monoid.
 For historical reasons, a module over a monad in Cat is called an algebra over a monad, because the algebras in the sense of universal algebra can be obtained as algebras/modules over a finitary monad in : the modules for a free algebra monad (for certain kind of algebras) on Set, which are the composition of the free algebra functor and its right adjoint forgetful functor are exactly algebras of that type.
 Modules over a fixed monad (in ) are the objects of the Eilenberg-Moore category of the monad; in arbitrary bicategory, this category generalized to Eilenberg-Moore objects which may or may not exist.

 From this perspective a --bimodule is a -enriched functor , which is in this context known as a profunctor from to .
-The notion of the bicategory of -enriched categories, -profunctors between these and transformations between those is then a generalization of the
+The notion of the bicategory of -enriched categories, -profunctors between these and transformations between those is then a generalization of the category of monoids in and bimodules between them.

 A module over a (commutative, unital) ring may be encoded in another ring: the one that as an abelian group is the direct sum and whose product is defined by the formulas